pymeasure/leco-protocol/glossary.md

 Message
     A LECO Message is one set of data transmitted from one Component to another, see {ref}`messages.md#messages`.
+    Messages are broadly divided into three categories or "channels": control, data, and logging messages.

 Message Layer
     The Message Layer is the communication layer that concerns itself with LECO message (de)composition, validation, serialisation, etc., see {ref}`network-structure.md#message-layer`.